Thad Forester's official site

 Subscribe: Apple Podcasts | Spotify | Amazon Music | Pandora | iHeartRadio | TuneIn | RSS | More

-Filed Under: Patriot to the Core Tagged With: medal of honor, silver star, stolen valor, stolen valor act, vietnam
+Filed Under: Patriot to the Core Tagged With: alone at dawn, cct, john chapman, medal of honor, operation anaconda, roberts ridge

 • « Previous Page